osniel993/e-commerce-app/README.md

 ```

 ### ENV-Config

+Create a copy of .env.template and rename it to .env

 It is necessary to specify the security phrase for the generation of JWT public and private keys: